Christie Whitehill: From Limiting Beliefs to Authentic Success

 CHRISTIE WHITEHILL: Thanks, Sridhar.
 I really appreciate chatting with you today.
 Thank you.

 SRIDHAR KRISHNAMURTI: All right.
 Well, thank you.
 And thanks everybody for watching.
-And we'll look forward to seeing you on the next episode of How to Be a Real 1%er.
+And we'll look forward to seeing you on the next episode of How to Be a Real One Percenter.